Murder of Noor Suzaily Mukhtar: Aftermath

 The murder of Noor Suzaily Mukhtar made headlines and caused much shock to the public, and many, including then-Prime Minister Mahathir Mohamad, condemned Hanafi Mat Hassan for his heinous acts.
-In the aftermath, there were proposals that every buses should have their windows changed to larger ones rather than tinted glass, which may avoid crimes going undetected while happening inside the buses.
+In the aftermath, there were proposals that every bus should have their windows changed to larger ones rather than tinted glass, which may avoid crimes going undetected while happening inside the buses.
 In addition to the public anger over the rise in sexual violence against women, the public were more riled with anger when new cases of rape and similar murders (including the rape-murder of Nor Shuhada Borak) happened during the same month when Noor Suzaily was killed, although the police reassured the public that the sudden spate of such crimes did not show an increasing trend in rapes in the country.
 The case also raised the issue of accepting electronic evidence, such as recorded footage, as court evidence in convicting an accused in court.

-Not only there were greater calls to protect women from sexual crimes, the case of Noor Suzaily's murder also gave rise to the women's groups' calls for stricter laws to handle rape cases, and attention was constantly renewed on the case whenever brutal rape-murders happened in subsequent years.
+Not only were there greater calls to protect women from sexual crimes, the case of Noor Suzaily's murder also gave rise to the women's groups' calls for stricter laws to handle rape cases, and attention was constantly renewed on the case whenever brutal rape-murders happened in subsequent years.
 There were also measures introduced to register bus drivers with criminal records as a crime prevention measure.

 When the mandatory death penalty was set for abolition in Malaysia in 2022, the case of Noor Suzaily's death was discussed as one of the cases where the topic of abolishing capital punishment was concerned.
 Gerakan secretary general Mak Kah Keong expressed support for the abolition, but expressed that there was a greater need for scrutiny on the matter, stating that capital punishment should still remain for certain cases that were particularly heinous and called for such a high penalty, such as the Noor Suzaily case and the 2003 rape-murder of Canny Ong, and it would be able to achieve the true purpose of justice for the victims.
 The abolition of mandatory death sentences was approved in April 2023, allowing those convicted of murder to face either the death penalty of a jail term of 30 to 40 years.